Jaguar D-Type Short Nose, XKD 515, 1955

 References:

-- HowStuffWorks: The auto section of HowStuffWorks features a nice ten-page history of the D-Type's development, and its career at Le Mans.
+- HowStuffWorks: The auto section of HowStuffWorks provides a nice ten-page history of the D-Type's development, and its career at Le Mans.

 - Hemmings: Untouched by Time, by Jim Donnelly, May, 2008